Updated July 7, 2023

 - Once set up, the payer doesn’t need to remember future payments.
-It just needs to ensure that the account has adequate funds to cover the payments.
+It needs to ensure the account has adequate funds to cover the payments.

-- It is one of the easiest and the cheapest, or even accessible in many cases, ways to put in place an automatic payment system.
+- It is one of the easiest and the cheapest, or even accessible in many cases, ways to implement an automatic payment system.

 - The account holder retains control over the standing order, and nobody else can change the amount or the payment dates.

 Disadvantages of Standing Order